aGotelli/EROLA_first_assignment_AG/README.md

 * Change the interfaces which make use of service in order to favour non blocking interfaces.
 * Implement other possible command and realise different outcome for the [Move](#STD-MOVE) state.
 * Add the smach_viewer interface once solved the problem of integration or when the package itself is ported in python3.

+Furter technical Improvements, which will require more work, could be
+* Implement a real control algorithm to make the robot to move
+* Implement a component able to recognize the gesture and estimate the person position in a real application.

 # <a name="S-AC"></a>Authors and Contacts
 This project was relized by Andrea Gotelli.